moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

-In this use case the computation for running a video game (single or multiplayer) is performed externally on a hosted service, with user inputs from input devices sent to the server, and video and audio of gameplay returned.
-This may also include the client receiving other types of signaling, such as triggers for haptic feedback, as well as media from the client such as microphone audio for in-game chat with other players.
+In this use case the computation for running a video game (single or multiplayer) is performed externally on a hosted service, with user inputs from input devices sent to the server, and media, usually video and audio of gameplay returned.
+This may also include the client receiving other types of signaling, such as triggers for haptic feedback, as well as the client sending media such as microphone audio for in-game chat with other players.
 Latency may be considerably important in this use case as updates to video occur in response user input, with certain genres of games having high requirements in responsiveness and/or a high frequency of user input.

 ### Remote Desktop {#remdesk}